- 2/3 cup whole milk

 - In bread machine pan, place the first seven ingredients in order suggested by manufacturer.
 Select dough setting (check dough after 5 minutes of mixing; add 1 to 2 tablespoons of water or bread flour if needed).

 - When the cycle is completed, turn dough onto a lightly floured surface.
-Roll into two 12-in. x 7-in. rectangles.
+Roll into two 12x7-in. rectangles.
 In a small bowl, combine the brown sugar, flour and cinnamon; cut in butter until mixture resembles coarse crumbs.
 Sprinkle half over each rectangle.
 Roll up jelly-roll style, starting from a long side; pinch seam to seal.

 - Cut each roll into 12 slices.
-Place cut side down in one greased 13-in. x 9-in. baking pan.
+Place cut side down in one greased 13x9-in. baking pan.
 Cover and let rise in a warm place until doubled, about 20 minutes.

-- Bake at 375° for 20-25 minutes or until golden brown.
+- Bake at 375° until golden brown, 20-25 minutes.
 Cool on a wire rack for 5 minutes.
 Meanwhile, in a small bowl, combine the confectioners' sugar, butter, syrup and enough milk to achieve desired consistency.
 Spread over warm rolls.
 Yield: 2 dozen.